 The traditional bank account to save money and earn interest is a savings accounts, ideally one with a high interest yield.
 Federal rules limit the number of transactions in savings account to six per month.

-Interest checking accounts from online banks such as ING Direct, Everbank, and FNBO Direct can deliver APYs that even beat high-yield savings accounts, while the funds are easily accessible.
-An interest checking account as a second checking account would make for a great emergency fund and back up checking account.
+Interest checking accounts from online banks such as Capital One 360, TIAA Bank and other online banks can deliver APYs that even beat high-yield savings accounts, while the funds are easily accessible.

 If an advertised checking account has desirable features missing from your primary checking account, it may be worth opening that account (assuming you can handle the costs and fees, if any).